vjoel/tupelo/doc/faq.md

   No. It's really more of a middleware.
 Tupelo doesn't have its own disk storage, indexing, queries, etc. It depends on other programs to provide these.
 That's actually a strength, since you can use different storage backends for different cases (subspaces, for example).
 Furthermore, those backends are not just storage, but unlimited processing in potentially any language that can talk the msgpack-based tupelo protocol.

+4. Is tupelo a web framework or application?

+  No. But see the [web examples](example/multi-tier).
+  Also, tuple space has some similarities to REST: the emphasis on objects with few verbs, and constraints on the meaning of those verbs.

-4. What's really new about tupelo?
+5. What's really new about tupelo?

   Tupelo combines these ideas: